-If a thyroid nodule isn't cancerous, there are several treatment options:
+If a thyroid nodule isn't cancerous, treatment options include:

-- Watchful waiting.
-If a biopsy shows that you have a benign thyroid nodule, your doctor may suggest simply watching your condition.
 This usually means having a physical exam and thyroid function tests at regular intervals.
+It may also include an ultrasound.
 You're also likely to have another biopsy if the nodule grows larger.
 If a benign thyroid nodule remains unchanged, you may never need treatment.

-- Surgery.
-Occasionally, a nodule that's clearly benign may require surgery, especially if it's so large that it makes it hard to breathe or swallow.
-Surgery is also considered for people with large multinodular goiters, particularly when the goiters constrict airways, the esophagus or blood vessels.
+Surgery.
+A noncancerous nodule may sometimes require surgery if it's so large that it makes it hard to breathe or swallow.
+Doctors may also consider surgery for people with large multinodular goiters, particularly when the goiters constrict airways, the esophagus or blood vessels.
 Nodules diagnosed as indeterminate or suspicious by a biopsy also need surgical removal, so they can be examined for signs of cancer.